getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 BAZ();
 ```

 The strongly suggested approach from ES6's module philosophy is that you only import the specific bindings from a module that you need.
-If a module provides 10 API methods, but you only need two of them, it's perhaps thought of as wasteful to bring in the entire set of API bindings.
+If a module provides 10 API methods, but you only need two of them, some believe it wasteful to bring in the entire set of API bindings.

-One benefit, besides code being more explicit, is that it makes static analysis and error detection (accidentally using the wrong binding name, for instance) more robust.
+One benefit, besides code being more explicit, is that narrow imports makes static analysis and error detection (accidentally using the wrong binding name, for instance) more robust.

 Of course, that's just the standard position influenced by ES6 design philosophy; there's nothing that requires adherence to that approach.